Creative Garden Tub Replacement Options

 - A 5-foot triangular garden tub can take up nearly 25 square feet of floor space in your bathroom layout, while a standard 5-foot tub take up 15 square feet or less.

-Are garden Soaking Tubs outdated?
+Are garden Tubs outdated?

 This matches what we’re seeing among Improveit customers.
 From wasting water to wasting useful space, our research spotted 5 ways garden tubs are the most wasteful part of your home – plus 8 ideas for replacing a garden bathtub with more useful space.